tiabas/oauth2-client/README.md

 ```

 # Client Examples
-This library comes bundle with two sample implementations of the library for authenticating agains Google and Yammer OAuth
+This library comes bundled with two sample implementations of Google and Yammer OAuth clients.
+These clients are
-services.
+meant to showcase the degree of flexibilty that you get when using this library to interact with other OAuth 2.0
+providers.

 ## Yammer Client